damianFC/alexa-rubykit/README.md

 # AlexaRubykit

-This gem implements a quick back-end service for deploying applications for Amazon's Echo (Alexa).
+This gem implements a quick back-end service for deploying applications for Amazon's Echo (Alexa), the gem, and samples are provided as-is and are in current development.

 ## Installation